 We were the first Islamic bank to be licensed by the Central Bank of Uganda.
 We initially expanded from Kenya, the largest economy in East Africa, by setting up an investment bank and later acquiring a microfinance bank, which we are upgrading to a commercial bank.
 Uganda, being the second-largest economy in East Africa and open to investments, was our next target.
 The Ugandan government facilitated our licensing quickly, showing their readiness for foreign investments.
 Uganda's strategic position as a landlocked country and its potential for establishing a road corridor linking it with South Sudan, Ethiopia and Djibouti motivated our expansion.
-Additionally, being part of the Common Market for Eastern and Southern Africa bloc encourages business rica, with Kenya, Rwanda and Somalia leading the way.
-We offer our own digital platform, the WAAFI e-wallet, which allows clients to access their accounts, deposit, withdraw, make purchases and transfer money anywhere in the world.
-This platform is one of our strengths.
-The digital landscape in East Africa is rapidly evolving, with multiple digital platforms emerging in each country.
-Every bank is adopting digital platforms to better serve their clients.
+Additionally, being part of the Common Market for Eastern and Southern Africa bloc encourages business interactions between member countries.
+Uganda's growing GDP and affordable labor market further influenced our decision to establish there.